 Creativity and Cognitive Development

-But there is a lot that parents do not realise when it comes to art and culture type activities for children.
-For instance, did you know that engagement in the arts supports thinking skills in ways that are both subtle and profound?
+Did you know that engagement in the arts supports thinking skills in ways that are both subtle and profound?
 This helps answer the common question, do extracurricular activities help students, particularly when those activities encourage imagination and reflection?

-In short, music education, for example, strengthens pattern recognition and listening skills.
-Visual arts encourage observation and interpretation.
-Drama challenges learners to analyse characters and situations.
 These are only some of the more obvious benefits and there are many more.
 The point is that these experiences highlight why extra mural activities in schools focused on creativity are so valuable in supporting academic growth.

 To find out how service-based learning deepens empathy, read our other article in this series.
 When combined with the arts, these experiences have a way of strengthening the wider types of extramural activities that are available to learners.

-Emotional Expression And Self Esteem
+Emotional Expression and Self Esteem

 Drawing, movement, and performance can be safe ways to explore feelings such as anxiety, joy, or frustration.
-Activities like this are also a healthy outlet and brilliant way to release emotion that is not helpful when bottled up.
-Participation in a single extra mural activity can give a child a sense of purpose and belonging that carries into other areas of life.
+Activities like this are also a healthy outlet and a brilliant way to release emotions that are not helpful when bottled up.

 Art gives children a voice when they do not yet have the words.